 I had a huge bowl of jalapenos sit on my kitchen counter for four weeks because I was afraid of them.
 They just sat there taunting me.
 I can’t stay away; they are just so delicious.
 It’s like avoiding my workout DVD’s because I know they are going to hurt me, but I keep going back for more.
 No pain, no gain!

 Jalapeno peppers can range from mild-hot and get their heat from something unique to peppers called “capsaicin.”
 It is concentrated in the membrane around the seeds.
 Scraping the seeds and membrane out of the peppers will give you a much more mild result.

 Here are some tips for working with jalapeno (or any hot) peppers:

 - Wear disposable (plastic, latex) gloves.
 I always used to feel really silly doing this.
 Now I just feel really smart.

-- Use a food processor to slice or chop the peppers.
+- Use a food processor (Amazon) to slice or chop the peppers.
 Less contact is a good thing.